By using Replypad, you agree to our Cookie Policy.

 • The actions can be one of the actions listed below.

-• Each action changes data or adds data to the conversation.
+• Each action changes data or adds data to the ticket.

 • For each action you should set the value you want to apply when performing the action.
 Each field has values that apply to this field.
 For example, “Add label” allows you to choose a label.
 “Post internal note” allows you to add a text or use a saved response, and so on.